MOQ-1/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

-MOQ 1 stands for Minimum Order Quantity 1.
+`MOQ 1` stands for **Minimum Order Quantity 1**.

 We are a one stop shop for a vast array of prototyping and alpha production needs of product developers.
 Being able to go from an idea to manufacturing in 1 or 100s of quantities is something that we beleive - needs to be accessible to all.
 We are on a mission to make this possible for all.

 - Visit our [Website](https://www.moq1.co) to get started
 - Follow us on [Instagram](https://www.instagram.com/moq_one/)